tadejsv/Python-data-course/README.md

 ## How to start

 To start, you will need to
-0. Have a conda environemnt called `data`, which has jupyter lab installed.
+1. (actually 0): Have a conda environemnt called `data`, which has jupyter lab installed.
 If you don't even have conda installed, just type these commands one-by-one in the command line (you will learn later what they do)
 ```
 curl https://repo.continuum.io/miniconda/Miniconda3-latest-Linux-x86_64.sh -o miniconda.sh
 chmod +x miniconda.sh